Coastal

 Irrigation in coastal regions of NSW has great diversity and is distinct from inland systems.

-Examples of coastal produce include fruits (such as bananas and berries), nuts (such as macadamias and avocados), dairy, cut flowers and turf, vineyards, and sugarcane.
+Coastal produce includes fruits (such as bananas and berries), nuts (such as macadamias and avocados), dairy, poultry and eggs, cut flowers and turf, vineyards, and sugarcane.

-Coastal streams and rivers are generally unregulated— meaning they do not have major storages or dams to control the release of flows.
-Licensed water users typically may only pump when flows are above the cease-to-pump flow level set in the relevant Water Sharing Plan.
+Some coastal rivers are regulated, such as the Brogo River, Hunter River, Paterson River, and Richmond River.
+The majority of coastal rivers and streams are unregulated— meaning they do not have major storages or dams to control the release of flows.
+Licensed water users may only pump water from rivers when flows are above the cease-to-pump flow level set in the relevant Water Sharing Plan.

 NSWIC has coastal member organisations from the Bega, Richmond-Wilson and Hunter Valleys.